 How do you cook arepas?

 In Venezuela, we cook arepas on a pan or griddle called budare.
 We first cook them in the budare and we may finish them in the oven.
-I use a non-stick griddle, and that’s it.
+I use a non-stick griddle, and thatās it.

 Arepas can also be fried.
-More recently, it’s common to cook them in convenient arepa makers.
+More recently, itās common to cook them in convenient arepa makers.

 Besides plain arepas, there are other varieties of arepas, like the sweet ones that we also fry.
 Lately, there has been a boom in flavored and colored arepas.
-A good example of this type of arepa is the ones I make by adding carrots, spinach, and beets to the dough, for a colorful presentation.
+A good example of this type of arepa is the ones I make by adding carrots, spinach, and beets to the dough for a colorful presentation.

 Can arepas be frozen?

-Yes, arepas can be saved in the refrigerator for a few days, and they can also be frozen.
-It is better to thaw them before heating them again.
-You can reheat them in the microwave, oven, toaster, or a pan with a lid before filling them.
+If the arepas are frozen, it is better to thaw them before heating them again.
+Before filling them, you can reheat them in the microwave, oven, toaster, cast-iron skillet, or a non-stick pan with a lid.
 My favorite method is in a pan with a lid.

 How do you eat arepas?

-One of the most popular arepa fillings is a chicken and mayo salad.
-That is the glorious arepa “Reina Pepiada.”
+One of the most popular arepa fillings is a chicken, avocado and mayo salad.
+That is the glorious arepa āReina Pepiada.ā

-Other popular fillings are: asado negro, pernil de cochino (roasted pork leg), and carne mechada (shredded beef).
+Other popular fillings are asado negro, pernil de cochino (roasted pork leg), and carne mechada (shredded beef).
 Any Venezuelan animal protein goes perfectly with arepas.

 My favorite fillings are tuna salad with mayo, fresh white cheese with butter, and Muenster cheese with tomato and crunchy bacon (and avocado if I have it handy).
 I also love arepas with perico (Venezuelan scrambled eggs).